NWChemEx-Project/DeveloperTools/docs/source/design/nwx_ecosystem.rst

 Component mentality key points:

 #.
+User facing APIs are written in Python to take advantage of its popularity in
+   scientific software (particularly in workflows)
+#.
 PluginPlay provides NWChemEx's abstractions for interacting with software
    components.
 #.
 The bulk of NWChemEx's capabilities are provided by its internal module